Sakampavankumar/Git-instructions/git.md

 ![git ](git10.PNG)

 13 .
-If everything you have done is correct and followed the Steps correctly your github repository should have been updated.,**Simply Refresh ur Browser and u will see Files are Added to GitHUB Remote repo From Local Repo.**
+If everything you have done is correct and followed the Steps correctly your github repository should have been updated.(Sometimes it would accept username and password then simply after providing username nd password files are uploaded),**Now Simply Refresh ur Browser and u will see that the Files are Added to GitHUB Remote repo From Local Repo.**

 ![gitrepo](git11.PNG)
 _It will shows something like this_